watermint/toolbox/doc/generated/team-namespace-member-list.md

 | Linux   | `$HOME/.toolbox/jobs/[job-id]/reports` (e.g. /home/bob/.toolbox/jobs/20190909-115959.597/reports)         |

 ## Report: namespace_member
+This report shows a list of members of namespaces in the team.
 Report files are generated in three formats like below;
 * `namespace_member.csv`
 * `namespace_member.xlsx`